11th Street Station

 Lively place for great pizza, calzones, beer and spirits.
 Food is served daily until 9:42pm; bar hours after kitchen closes.
 Free billiards.
 Just three miles south of Purgatory Resort, across from Needles Country Store.
 46778 Hwy.
 550 N., 259-2257.

 Olde Tymer’s Café

-Established in 1972, the Ore House is one of Durango’s oldest and finest restaurants.
-Featuring hand-cut, USDA-certified prime and choice steaks, sustainable wild-caught seafood, seasonal produce, award-winning wine list and handcrafted seasonal cocktails.
-Reservations are recommended.
-Open 5pm daily.
+Established in 1972, one of Durango’s oldest and finest restaurants.
+Hand-cut, USDA-certified prime and choice steaks; sustainable wild seafood; seasonal produce; award-winning wines; handcrafted seasonal cocktails.
+Reservations encouraged.
+Daily 5pm.
 147 E. College Dr., 247-5707. www.orehouserestaurant.com

 Voted Durango’s “best breakfast,” a ’50s-style diner with a train.
 Homemade hash browns, chili verde, pancakes, omelets, biscuits and gravy, French toast, cinnamon rolls, soups, salads, homemade pies and shakes.
 Burgers, Reubens, clubs.
 Kids’ menu.
 Take out.
 Monday–Sunday, 6am–2pm.
 18 Town Plaza, 247-0526. www.oscarscafedurango.com

 Celebrating 40 years in Durango, offering traditional American cuisine.
 Open for lunch, dinner and in-between.
 Historic dining rooms, beautiful tavern for great cocktails and lighter fare.
 Monday: burger night; Tuesday: family night, kids eat for $2; Friday lunch: fish and chips.
 Happy hour 4–7pm daily.
 GF menu.
 505 Main Ave., 247-2018. www.palacedurango.com